IBM-Cloud/terraform-provider-ibm/website/docs/d/network_vlan.html.markdown

 The following arguments are supported:

-* `name` - (Required if the number nor router hostname are provided) The name of the VLAN, as it was defined in Bluemix Infrastructure (SoftLayer).
-Names can be found in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans), by navigating to **Network > IP Management > VLANs**.
+* `name` - (Required if neither the number nor router hostname are provided, string) The name of the VLAN, as it was defined in Bluemix Infrastructure (SoftLayer).
+You can find names in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans) by navigating to **Network > IP Management > VLANs**.
-* `number` - (Required if the name is not provided) The VLAN number, which can be found in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).
+* `number` - (Required if the name is not provided, integer) The VLAN number.
+You can find  numbers in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).
-* `router_hostname` - (Required if the name is not provided) The primary VLAN router hostname, which can be found in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).
+* `router_hostname` - (Required if the name is not provided, string) The primary VLAN router hostname.
+You can find hostnames in the [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - Set to the ID of the VLAN.
+* `id` - The unique identifier of the VLAN.
-* `subnets` - List of subnets associated with this VLAN.
+* `subnets` - A list of subnets associated with this VLAN.